Ally Financial Inc. (ALLY) Downgrade Issued by Wall Street Gurus

 Sponsored

-ALLY currently public float of 329.65M and currently shorts hold a 2.75% ratio of that float.
-Today, the average trading volume of ALLY was 4.19M shares.
+The average price from analysts is $60.25, which is $19.78 above the current price.
+ALLY currently public float of 329.65M and currently shorts hold a 2.33% ratio of that float.
+Today, the average trading volume of ALLY was 4.30M shares.

 ALLY’s Market Performance

-ALLY stocks went down by -1.91% for the week, with a monthly jump of 2.97% and a quarterly performance of -15.05%, while its annual performance rate touched -9.26%.
-The volatility ratio for the week stands at 3.08% while the volatility levels for the past 30 days are set at 3.16% for Ally Financial Inc..
-The simple moving average for the period of the last 20 days is -2.47% for ALLY stocks with a simple moving average of -13.62% for the last 200 days.
+ALLY stocks went down by -2.35% for the week, with a monthly drop of -4.96% and a quarterly performance of -21.87%, while its annual performance rate touched -13.60%.
+The volatility ratio for the week stands at 3.53% while the volatility levels for the past 30 days are set at 3.08% for Ally Financial Inc..
+The simple moving average for the period of the last 20 days is -5.92% for ALLY stocks with a simple moving average of -16.25% for the last 200 days.

 Analysts’ Opinion of ALLY